 Every planner has their own take, but the basic idea is simple.
 You diversify your portfolio across different asset classes (stocks and bonds, for instance) that, ideally, move at least somewhat independently of each other.
 A typical asset allocation will include:

-- stocks (or stock mutual funds)
+- Equities/stocks (or stock mutual funds)

-- cash
+- Cash

-- alternative assets such as gold, commodities, or real estate
+- Alternative assets such as gold, commodities, or real estate

 You arrange the parts so that the overall portfolio has a risk and return profile that makes sense for you.
 And (importantly!) you rebalance the portfolio when the weights to each asset start to divert from your plan.